Ensure your employees understand why the anti-bribery and anti-corruption laws matter and how to handle the grey-area situations they might encounter.

-The Foreign Corrupt Practices Act (FCPA) was enacted by the the US Congress in 1977 after it was discovered that US companies were spending hundreds of millions of dollars each year to foreign governments and officials in what were most likely bribes.
+The Foreign Corrupt Practices Act (FCPA) was enacted by the US Congress in 1977 to establish anti-bribery and corruption after it was discovered that US companies were spending hundreds of millions of dollars each year to foreign governments and officials in what were most likely bribes.
 The FCPA was passed both to restore public confidence in the integrity of American businesses and to promote the stability of foreign governments.
 The FCPA is enforced by the U.S. Department of Justice (DOJ) and the Securities and Exchange Commission (SEC).

 Only logged in customers who have purchased this product may leave a review.